Scaling Meta Ads in 2026: A Creative Analytics Guide

 Fighting Fatigue with Asset Clustering and Monitoring

-Proprietary Fatigue Detection
+Native Fatigue Detection

 Modern tools use algorithms to monitor the decay of Hook and Hold rates.
 If your Hook Rate drops by 10 percent daily for three consecutive days, the system triggers an "Early Warning."
 This allows the creative team to push a new iteration into the account before a ROAS crash occurs.